tensorpack/tensorpack/examples/SpatialTransformer/README.md

 <p align="center"> <img src="./demo.jpg" width="400"> </p>

+* Left: input image.
-Left: input image; Middle: output of the first STN branch (which localizes the second digit); Right: output of the second STN branch.
+* Middle: output of the first STN branch (which localizes the second digit).
+* Right: output of the second STN branch.

 To train (takes about 300 epochs to reach 8.8% error):
 ```bash